feperessim/Kaggle-competitions/README.md

 # Kaggle-competitions
-The knotebooks for kaggle competitions
+The notebooks for kaggle competitions
 This repository holds the notebooks that I created for participate on the Kaggle competitions.